learn-co-curriculum/github-collaboration-lab-test/README.md

 # Git Remotes + GitHub Code-along

 ## Objectives
+1. Assess the test suite functionality
-1. Practice your GitHub command line skills
+2. Apply your GitHub command line skills
-2. Create a remote repository on GitHub and connect it with a local folder

-## Testing your Work
+## Assess the Test Suite Functionality

-In this lesson, we're going to test our GitHub repository creation skills.
-Before we start following the instructions, from the main lesson folder, in your terminal, run `learn`.
+It's time to test your GitHub repository creation skills!
+Before you get started following the instructions, from the main lesson folder, in your terminal, run `learn`.
 You should see a series of messages appear; these are the tests that must be passed.
 As you follow the instructions below, continue to run `learn` in your terminal to see your progress.
 As you complete the steps, you should see that more and more of the tests pass, until all tests